 The Benefits of Community-Engaged Learning

-The benefits of CEL are well-documented, with assessments demonstrating increased learning and graduation rates at every level of education.
+The benefits and value of CEL are well-documented, with assessments demonstrating increased student learning and graduation rates at every level of education.
+As colleagues at North Carolina Campus Engagement share, civic and community engagement not only advance student success but also cultivate empathy, civic learning, and sustainability and sense of place, while contributing to faculty flourishing.
 Research has also shown the benefits of CEL in the following areas:

 CEL students are: